kkrt-labs/kakarot/docs/general/kakarot_components.md

 1. Declare the account proxy, the contract account and the externally owner account contracts.

-This generates a class hash which will be used by the core Kakarot contract to deploy _accounts_.
+   - This generates class hashes which will be used by the core Kakarot contract to deploy _accounts_.

 1. Deploy Kakarot (core), with the following constructor arguments:

    - StarkNet address of the owner/admin account that controls the Kakarot core contract.
    - Address of the ETH token contract (Which is also used as ether within the Kakarot EVM)
    - _Contract Account_ class hash.
    - _Externally Owned Account_ class hash.
    - _Account Proxy_ class hash.

 1. Deploy Blockhash Registry